 Who Travels on El Chepe Train?

-You will find many Mexican tourists exploring the area (mostly in tour groups).
-There are a good mix of seniors, multi-generational families and friends.
-Mexicans in general are so friendly and outgoing; I met many incredible people on the journey — like the trio of ladies from Mexico City who warmly invited me to join them for dinner; the group of older gentlemen whom I watched the sunrise with; and the family who shared with me plenty of tips from Durango.
+When I traveled Copper Canyon in November, the trains were mostly full.
+There are many Mexican tourists exploring the area, with a good mix of seniors and multi-generational families.
+Mexicans in general are so friendly and outgoing; I met many incredible people on the journey — like the trio of ladies from Mexico City who warmly invited me to join them for dinner; the group of older gentlemen whom I watched the sunrise with; and the family who shared with me tips from Durango.